smooll-d/smoollwallpaper/README.md

 - Option to not pause the script automatically when the desktop is not focused

-- Normal wallpapers (only on GNOME at the moment)
+- Normal wallpapers (only on GNOME and KDE at the moment)

 ## Upcoming features (hopefully)